corsairmarks/combined_stellaris_enhancements_and_fixes/mod/README.md

 # Overview

-Adds an upgrade for Hydroponics Farm called the Aquaponics Farm, which converts one farmer job into an Angler job.
+Adds an upgrade for Hydroponics Farm called Aquaponics Farms, which convert one farmer job into an Angler job.
 The technology to construct this building is available to all non-gestalt empires.
 Aquaponics is a combination of aquaculture (raising aquatic animals for food) where the nutrient-rich waste water is used to feed hydroponically-grown crops that filter it, and then re-used.
 The new Angler job already represents aquaculture, so it felt appropriate to upgrade the Hydroponics Farm building to provide one of each job instead of farming only.

 # Changes

-Adds the new technology Aquaponics which creates an upgrade for the Hydroponics Farms called an Aquaponics Farm.
-The Aquaponics Farm respects existing features of the Hydroponics Farm: Void Dwellers gain an extra farmer job, Angler empires gain an extra Angler job on wet worlds, and farmer jobs convert to Acolytes of the Plow for Spiritualist fallen/awakened empires.
+Adds the new technology Aquaponics which creates an upgrade for the Hydroponics Farms called Aquaponics Farms.
+Aquaponics Farms respect existing features of Hydroponics Farms: Void Dwellers gain an extra farmer job, Angler empires gain an extra Angler job on wet worlds, and farmer jobs convert to Acolytes of the Plow for Spiritualist fallen/awakened empires.

 ## Compatibility

 Requires the Aquatics DLC.

-Overwrites the built-in Hydroponics Farm building (`building_hydroponics_farm`) in order for it to be upgradeable to an Aquaponics Farm.
+Overwrites the built-in Hydroponics Farms building (`building_hydroponics_farm`) in order for it to be upgradeable to Aquaponics Farms.
 Also overwrites the built-in Angler job (`angler`) so that any empire can work Angler jobs.

 ## Known Issues